Table of Contents

 6 Fire door frames

-Fire door frames are not affected by the exposure ratings and opening classifications that apply to doors.
-There are no hourly ratings for a basic fire door frame unless the labeling on the frame specifically states that the frame is rated less than 3 hours.
-Some state and local building codes require hourly ratings up to and including 3 hours for a door frame.
+Where a frame bears a recognized label qualifying it as a fire door frame without an indicated rating, it may support a 3-hour, a 1-1/2 -hour, 1-hour, a 3/4 -hour, 1/3 -hour, or a 20 minute door.
+Some state and local building codes may require hourly ratings to be indicated on the certification label.
 If a frame bears a recognized label qualifying it as a fire door frame, it may support a 3-hour, a 1-1/2-hour, a 3/4-hour, or a 1/3-hour door.
 Frames used in masonry walls may be used with a maximum 3-hour fire door, while frames used in drywall stud walls are intended to be used with a maximum 1-1/2-hour fire door.
 Consult with individual fire door frame manufacturers listings for fire door frames that can be used in drywall stud walls with a maximum 3-hour rating.
-Grout is not required for fire rated frames installed in either drywall or masonry walls at any hourly rating.
+Unless otherwise stated in the manufacturer’s certification, grout or any other filler material is not required for fire rated frames installed in either drywall or masonry walls at any hourly rating.

 7 Transom and sidelight assemblies